 Some Causes of Pain

 The feeling of pain is quite different for various diseases and for injuries It might be mild, sharp, severe, dull, intermittent, or it can be constant pain.
 Back pain might actually be a sign of a spinal fracture, yet not everyone gets clear cut pain with these fractures.

 Here are some examples of different causes of pain:

 - Chronic knee or joint pain caused by arthritis is caused because it affects the shock absorbers naturally occurring in your body and bone rubs against bone.
 This often leads to joint replacement surgery.

-- Back pain is a bit more complex and can be caused from accidents, muscle strains, or sports injuries.
-Sometimes back pain will radiate down your leg which is caused by swelling that presses against a nerve, or it might be stiffness or pain in the lower back.
+- Back pain is a bit more complex and can be caused from accidents, muscle strains, osteoporosis or sports injuries.
+Sometimes back pain will radiate down your leg which is caused by swelling that presses against a nerve (sciatica), or it might be stiffness or pain in the lower back.

 - Chronic neck and shoulder pain are usually caused by overexertion or a pinched nerve.
 Whiplash will cause this problem or just overuse of muscles that lead to injuries.
 Many types of join and muscle pain can be causes of chronic neck and/or shoulder pain.

 - Diabetes can cause nerve pain (neuropathy) which is very painful.